miyurud/LinearRoad_Storm/README.md

 LinearRoad_Storm
 ==========
 This is a Storm implementation of LinearRoad Benchmark(http://www.cs.brandeis.edu/~linearroad/) which is completely written in Java.
-If you are using this LinearRoad implementation in your work please cite our technical report.

-M. Dayarathna, Y. Li, Y. Wen, and R. Fan. ["Energy consumption analysis of data stream processing: A benchmarking approach."](http://cap.sce.ntu.edu.sg/publication/DLWF-Technical-Report-15.pdf) Technical report, NTU Tech.
-Rep., May, 2015

 ##1.
 Introduction